 Clear description how Model flying works (in alphabetical order):

-ACCU: The Power in a Box who is needed to fly a Model plane but usually empty when it is needed at most.
+ACCU: Box of Power required to fly a Model plane but usually empty when needed the most.

 AERODROME: Extension to the Hobby room.